UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do I still pay for natural gas per therm on a flat rate plan?

 While the provider uses expected per-therm market prices and your home’s data to calculate your initial quote, your actual monthly bill operates differently.
-You just pay a flat dollar amount every month.
+You simply pay a flat dollar amount every month.
 Your invoice is effectively divorced from month-to-month per-therm price swings, ensuring your payment stays identical regardless of market behavior, as long as you stay under your usage cap.

 What happens to my guaranteed bill if I use more gas than expected?